gxrj/dev-environment/lxqt-brightness.md

-## setting brightness control on LXQt
+## setting brightness control by hotkeys on LXQt

 ### Create the script file